kennism/homelab/tap/minikube/README.md

 - A [VMware Tanzu Network](https://network.tanzu.vmware.com) account ( to download tools and sign EULAs ).
 - Access to a `container image registry`, such as [Harbor](https://goharbor.io) or [Docker Hub](https://hub.docker.com) with at least 10 GB of available storage for application images, base images, and runtime dependencies.
 - If the `git based repository` and/or `container image registry` are hosted locally ( no SaaS ), make sure there's a `dns` available with a `dns` record for those services ( an entry in the `hosts` file will not work ).
+- a vm with minikube installed on it
+- kubectl installed

 ---